Tachyon-Sonics/ChaosCastle/README.md

 - Change the current directory to some new empty directory
 - Get the sources of the Modula-2 to Java translator, using `git checkout https://github.com/Tachyon-Sonics/Modula2Java17`
-  - While the game is already translated to Java, you will still need the small Modula-2 runtime that comes with the compiler
+    - Whilst the game is already translated to Java, you will still need the small Modula-2 runtime that comes with the translator
 - Checkout the latest stable release:
     - `cd Modula2Java17`
     - `git switch release/1.0.0`